Reset MySQL root Password

 6. Start the MySQL server with the –init-file option

-If you have installed MySQL to a location other than c:mysql, adjust the above command accordingly
+If you have installed MySQL to a location other than c:\mysql, modify the path to mysqld-nt command accordingly

 7. Delete the file created in step 3